shoryukenpizza/WrathCombo/docs/Retargeting.md

     AST.JobID)]
 [PossiblyRetargeted("AST's Quick Target Damage Cards Feature", Condition.ASTQuickTargetCardsFeatureEnabled)] AST_DPS_AutoPlay = 1037,
-// This preset is only Retargeted when enabled, if the listed setting is also enabled
+// This preset is only Retargeted if the listed setting is also enabled
 ```

 > If you're adding a Possibly Retargeted Feature, you will need to also add the
 > Condition to the `Condition` enum in `RetargetedAttribute.cs`, and the logic
-> for that Condition to the `switch` in
+> for that Condition to the `switch` in `Presets.DrawRetargetedAttribute()`.
-> `WrathCombo.Window.Functions.Presets.DrawRetargetedAttribute()`.

 ### Using Retargeting with `replaced` Actions